danchoi/docrails_kindle/README.markdown

 ![screen](https://github.com/danchoi/docrails_kindle/raw/master/images/screen1-sm.gif)

 The DocRails project does provide its own experimental Rake task to generate a Kindle version of the Rails Guides.
-However, its new section and article navigation doesn't work correctly.
+However, its section and article navigation doesn't work correctly (at least on a Kindle Touch).

 ## Download Guide